VIJAYAKUMARAN03/aws-infra-terraform-circleci/README.md

 ```

 ### Step 7: Verify Configuration Files
-Check and verify the values of the variables in variables.tf, qa.tfvars, dev.tfvars, and prod.tfvars files.
+Check and verify the values of the variables in variables.tf file.
 Ensure to verify the instance_type values, especially.

 ### Step 8: Commit and Push Changes
 Commit your changes with appropriate commit message.